gvwilson/sdxpy/src/intro/index.md

 we show glossary entries in **bold text** and write functions as `function_name` rather than `function_name()`.
 The latter is more common,
-but people don't use `array_name[]` for arrays, and the empty parentheses makes it hard to tell whether we're talking about "the function itself" or "a call to the function with no parameters".
+but the empty parentheses makes it hard to tell whether we're talking about the function itself or a call to the function with no parameters.

 ## Usage {: #intro-use}